mep infrastructure developers ltd Directors report

 ACKNOWLEDGEMENT & APPRECIATION

-The Board members also wish to place on record their appreciation for the dedication and contribution made by the employees at all levels and look forward for their support in future as well.
-The Board members are also deeply touched by the efforts, sincerity and loyalty displayed by the employees during the COVID-19 pandemic and without whom the growth of the Company is unattainable.
+The Board members also wish to place on record their appreciation for the dedication and contribution made by the KMPs and look forward for their support in future as well.
+We are committed to creating a positive and supportive work environment that values and cares for our employees.

 Further, the Board expresses its gratitude to you as Shareholders for the confidence reposed in the management of the Company.